Go Your Own Way: Composition

+Recording

+"Go Your Own Way" was the second song that Fleetwood Mac worked on for the Rumours album.
+To familiarize John McVie with the song structure, Buckingham guided McVie through the chord changes in the control room.
+Early tracking was done with Mick Fleetwood using an eight-inch Ludwig snare in his drum kit, John McVie on a Fender bass, Christine McVie on Hammond organ, Stevie Nicks on tambourine, and Lindsey Buckingham on a 1959 Fender Stratocaster.
+Buckingham played an electric guitar instead of an acoustic during these sessions so he could be in the same room as the rest of the band without worrying about audio leakage.
+None of Nicks' tambourine parts were used for the final recording.

-Inspired by the drum feel of "Street Fighting Man" by The Rolling Stones, Buckingham sought to incorporate a variation of the groove in "Go Your Own Way".
-On "Street Fighting Man", the drumbeat alternates between the tom-tom and the snare drum, which Buckingham wanted Fleetwood to play on "Go Your Own Way"'s verses.
-Ken Caillat, Fleetwood Mac's producer, took notice of Buckingham's enthusiasm as he demonstrated the drum part he envisioned to Fleetwood.
+Buckingham was inspired by the drum feel of "Street Fighting Man" by the Rolling Stones and sought to incorporate a variation of the groove in "Go Your Own Way".
+Caillat took notice of Buckingham's enthusiasm as he demonstrated the drum part to Fleetwood.
 "I remember watching him guide Mick (Fleetwood) as to what he wanted – he'd be so animated, like a little kid, playing these air tom fills with his curly hair flying.
 Mick wasn't so sure he could do what Lindsey wanted, but he did a great job, and the song took off."
-Fleetwood would ultimately come up with his own variation of the "Street Fighting Man" groove, where he played across the tom-toms while letting the bass drum play the middle beat.
+Fleetwood ultimately came up with his own variation of the "Street Fighting Man" groove by playing across the tom-toms and hitting the bass drum on the middle beat.
+To achieve an open drum sound, Caillat and Richard Dashut situated the drum kit next to plywood and hard backing walls; additional plywood was also placed on the ground.
+Fleetwood's drum kit was miked with AKG 451s for overheads and the snare drum, an M-88 Beyerdynamic microphone for the bass drum, and a Neumann U 87 for other components of the kit.